JKBue/Digital_Piano/README.md

 # Digital_Piano

-Created a digital piano that would play certain notes when the matching frequency was added.
-Uses concepts of DACs, UART, and FIFOs.
+Created a digital piano that would play certain notes when the matching frequency was added onto a Tiva-C. Uses concepts of DACs, UART, and FIFOs.